swils201/megr2156portfolio/docs/assignments/A04/index.md

 ## CAD Model

 To model this design, I used the variables and found b-value equations within the Equations property of the platform to begin parametric modeling.
 These dimensions were then used to create the basic geometry, extrudes, and cuts found in the part.
 For this assignment, distance between the wall mounting bolt holes must be chosen, and within this model I chose a 15.0 mm y-distance and a 16.0 mm x distance between each.
-Otherwise, all dimensions are assigned to those found in the design calculations
+Otherwise, all dimensions are assigned to those found in the design calculations.

 **Visuals:**